 Dear friends and colleagues,

-All of us at PAC are so excited about our new amazing colleague!
-With Micheal’s leadership, we’re confident that people living with HIV everywhere are on the path toward the global advocacy impact we need to live and love without fear of passing on HIV.
-So please join me in welcoming Micheal to the PAC family!
+All of us at PAC are so excited about Jacquelyne’s leadership.
+Together we will achieve the global representation, services, and policy changes to improve the quality of life for people living with HIV and empower all of us to live and love without fear of passing on HIV.
+So please join me in welcoming Jacquelyne to the PAC family!

 With tremendous gratitude,

 Prevention Access Campaign

 www.preventionaccess.org (Check out our new website, launched on November 29, 2021)

 Prevention Access Campaign’s (PAC) partnerships in advocacy, education, and communications have resulted in historic global changes to the official risk assessments of HIV sexual transmission.
 We collaborate with influential leaders at all levels — from grassroots to government to global — to affect systemic changes that improve the quality of life for people living with HIV and strengthen efforts to end the epidemic.

 PAC launched the community-led U=U movement in the summer of 2016 with HIV activists, researchers, public health officials, and other allies.
 We advocated for a global scientific consensus to confirm that people living with HIV who are on treatment and have an undetectable viral load can’t pass on HIV through sex.
 As of today, over 1,000 governments and health ministries, research and medical organizations, private industry partners, and community organizations in 105 countries have signed on to the movement.
 The tremendous growth is a testament to the power of science and people living with HIV.
 Together, we’re changing what it means to live and love with HIV.